Best Tools for Minecraft ARGs in 2026

 What it does well: Chunkbase is the standard tool for exploring Minecraft seeds.
 Enter a seed and version, get an interactive biome map with structure overlays (villages, temples, strongholds, monuments).
 It supports all three dimensions and lets you search for specific biomes or structures.
 It is free, fast, and reliable.

-What it lacks for ARG creators: Chunkbase is a read-only map viewer.
-You cannot place pins, mark clue locations, add notes to coordinates, or connect locations to ciphers or episodes.
-There is no way to track which locations are part of your ARG and which you just browsed.
+What it lacks for ARG creators: Chunkbase is a map viewer with no ARG planning features.
+You cannot add notes to coordinates, connect locations to ciphers or episodes, or visualize how clues relate across dimensions.
 Every time you find a useful coordinate, you copy it manually into your spreadsheet.

 Verdict: Excellent for initial seed scouting.
 Not a planning tool.
 You will outgrow it the moment you need to track more than a handful of locations.